 28. Bucket Washing Machine

-Drill some holes and nestle two buckets – you’ll have an efficient washing machine which uses no electricity and very little water.
+Drill some holes and nestle two buckets – you’ll have an efficient washing machine that uses no electricity and very little water.
 Read how to make a 5-gallon bucket washing machine.

 29. Wood Ash Soap